-Watch Giant Alligator In Lakeland, Florida Stirs Controversy Due To Size, Speed And Onlookers, Is Alligator Real?
+Watch: Giant Alligator In Lakeland, Florida Stirs Controversy Due To Size, Speed, And Onlookers, Is Alligator Real?
 [Video]

 — FLNaturalWonders (@FLNaturalWonder) January 17, 2017

-If you read through the comments on the original Facebook post, that has garnered more than 35,000 views since its posting, you’ll see many suggesting the alligator is a robot or even a man in a suit.
+If you read through the comments on the original Facebook post, which has garnered more than 35,000 views since its posting, you’ll see many suggesting the alligator is a robot or even a man in a suit.
 Many people simply can’t believe that a real alligator could grow to such an enormous size.
-Others simply can’t comprehend that some people would stay still, crouch down on the ground and take photos as an enormous alligator crossed their path.
+Others simply can’t comprehend that some people would stay still, crouch down on the ground, and take photos as an enormous alligator crossed their path.
 WFLA featured a photo in their article covering the giant alligator news story showing one of the onlookers moving in closer to the gator to get a better photo.
 WFLA also pointed out the alligator was so big it nearly looked fake.

 GIANT Alligator spotted in Lakeland Florida…REAL OR FAKE?? (and wht's up with those morons taking pics??)